tgharry50/BBDays2024_Nr9_Front/README.md

 Users can connect to the kit’s Wi-Fi and access a built-in web interface developed in jQuery.
 Through this interface, they can request emergency assistance by sending a text message over LoRaWAN, even in challenging conditions.
 They can also log items taken from the kit, such as bandages or hydrogen peroxide, and this information is transmitted to the central hub (concentrator) via LoRaWAN for real-time inventory tracking.

 The system supports user registration and login via LoRaWAN, facilitating the management of access and user activity.
 Both the first aid kits and the concentrator are built using ESP32 microcontrollers and SX1262 LoRa chips, ensuring efficient data handling and transmission.

-A back-end application, written in C#, aggregates data from all first aid kits and stores it in a SQL database, maintaining a detailed record of supplies and user interactions.
-Separate firmware was developed for the first aid kits and the concentrator using the ESP-IDF framework in C.

 Communication between the server and devices is handled via HTTP and JSON files, with the server-side application written in C# and the client-side built using JavaScript and Vue.js.
 The system tracks the contents and locations of all first aid kits, ensuring resources are always accessible.